Coronavirus (2019-nCoV) update

 Patient Portal Health365 – see below attached information sheet and consent form to join.

 Meningitis vaccine is recommended for all hostel/flatting young adults especially 1st year tertiary students.
 Currently the vaccine of choice (Menactra) protects against Meningococcal strains A C Y W-135.
 Menactra is a 1 dose/injection vaccine.
-There is a charge for this vaccine.
+There is now a funded dose for persons between the ages of 13-25 years who are entering or living in a boarding school hostel, tertiary education hall of residence, military barracks or prisons.
+Please talk to your practice nurse .

 New Zealand is in the grip of a whooping cough epidemic.
 Whooping cough, also known as pertussis, causes a severe cough, and is especially serious for young babies and infants.
 Severe cases need hospital admission, oxygen, sometimes ventilation support.